spiffe/helm-charts-hardened/examples/bottom-turtle-ha/README.md

 ### SPIRE Servers

+In the following diagram, we see all the parts involved from getting the SPIRE Servers running on the control plane nodes
 ![Diagram](diagram-cp.png)

 We need to be able to use the hosts workload attestors to attest the SPIRE Servers running inside Kubernetes.